brunsviga13rk/thesis/src/webapp.typ

 After outlining the overall goals of the web application necessary technologies and development strategies can be discussed.
-As stated in @section:simulation a soft goal of the project is easy accessibility of the application.
+As stated in @section:visualisation a soft goal of the project is easy accessibility of the application.
 Prominently web technologies have been proven to work well in this field as they typically do not require special dependencies natively installed other than a web browser with most operating systems having one